davidroyer/timer-app/DevNotes.md

 - Use `productName` in `package.json` to set app name
 - App icon(s) go in the `build` directory.
 I believe this is an `electron-builder` thing.
+- Icon can be PNG.
+The icon should be transparent.
+- The script `build/notarize.js` is what will allow the app to be downloaded by others and not run into Mac security issues.
+It's set to run via electron builder config in `vue.config.js`

 ## Checking if app is notarized correctly